-information related to Taiwanese indigenous peoples because Han immigrants focused on assimilating the indigenous peoples after arriving in Taiwan, which naturally resulted in the loss of related historical records about the indigenous peoples.
+Limited information presented from a female subjectivity can be found among current information related to Taiwanese indigenous peoples because Han immigrants focused on assimilating the indigenous peoples after arriving in Taiwan, which naturally resulted in the loss of related historical records about the indigenous peoples.
 Another two facts may raise further concern.
 One is that currently, existing indigenous data or legends were mostly compiled during the Japanese rule or by the Han people.
 Consequently, the ideologies of the compilers are difficult to determine and could have distorted the original accounts.
 The other fact is that I will inevitably encounter difficulties using feminist theories to analyze these legends because even the currently available Taiwanese indigenous legends compiled following attention to indigenous studies are mostly compiled by male indigenous writers.
-Female indigenous writers' works are scarce, let alone words written with a feminist concern.
-Accordingly, concerns arise over that several of these legends may have been distorted due to Han- or male-centered thinking, thus leading to biased analytical results.
+Female indigenous writers' works are a scar, let alone words written with a feminist concern.
+Accordingly, concerns arise over that several of these legends may have been distorted due to Han- or malecentred thinking, thus leading to biased analytical results.